EQuS/bosonic/README.md

 **Docs:** [https://equs.github.io/bosonic](https://equs.github.io/bosonic)

 We present `bosonic` as a framework with which to simulate quantum circuits built using bosonic quantum-error-correctable code qubits, such as the Gottesman, Kitaev and Preskill (GKP) code.
-As such, we build `bosonic` ontop of `JAX` to enable the auto differentiable and (CPU, GPU, TPU) accelerated unitary and hamiltonian simulation of these quantum circuits under experimentally realisitic noise and dissipation.
+As such, we build `bosonic` on top of `JAX` to enable the auto differentiable and (CPU, GPU, TPU) accelerated unitary and hamiltonian simulation of these quantum circuits under experimentally realistic noise and dissipation.

 ## Installation